binkley/domain-persistence-modeling/README.md

 framework-managed relationships, lazy loading).
 Expose most persistence details directly in Kotlin/Java code, or in SQL.

-The purpose of this spike is not to maximize framework usage, but to demonstrate code-side domain-persistence patterns.
+The purpose of these examples is not to maximize framework usage, but to demonstrate code-side domain-persistence patterns.

 ### Coverage